Print & Share This Recipe!

 2

-Soften the butter and whisk it with sugar for a few minutes until smooth.
-Then add the eggs and vanilla.
+Soften the butter, then whisk it with the sugar for 2–3 minutes until light and smooth.
+Add the eggs and vanilla extract, and whisk again until fully combined and creamy.

 3